Total Awarded: $50 Million

-Qualitative data was drawn from nearly 400 interviews and observations over the course of the program to develop case comparisons among neighborhoods and for formal coding and analysis of themes related to practitioner strategies, local context, and implementation outcomes.
-Project reports from practitioners were coded and analyzed, and geospatial analyses conducted, to determine where within neighborhoods the program investments were targeted.
-Finally, MDRC developed a comprehensive, longitudinal database of neighborhood conditions throughout the city of Chicago to document community trajectories over time and to understand the implications of events such as the Great Recession for local neighborhoods.
+Commissioned by MacArthur and conducted by MDRC, this evaluation describes the successes, challenges, and implications of the Foundation’s funding of local community development in Chicago.
+Qualitative data was drawn from nearly 400 interviews and observations to develop case comparisons among neighborhoods and formal analysis of themes related to practitioner strategies, local context, and implementation outcomes.
+Project reports from practitioners were coded and analyzed, and geospatial analyses conducted to determine where within neighborhoods investments were targeted.
+In addition, MDRC developed a comprehensive, longitudinal database of neighborhood conditions throughout the city of Chicago to document community trajectories over time and to understand the implications of events, such as the Great Recession, for local neighborhoods.